dog-broad/OS_Notes/SDE.md

 | Black-box test design techniques: Decision table testing, All-pairs testing, Equivalence partitioning, Error guessing. | White-box test design techniques: Control flow testing, Data flow testing, Branch testing. |
 | Types: Functional Testing, Non-functional Testing, Regression Testing. | Types: Path Testing, Loop Testing, Condition Testing. |
 | Less exhaustive compared to white box testing. | More exhaustive than black box testing. |

+<h1> <p align="center"> Product Metrics </p> </h1>

+## Software Quality Metrics

+**Software Quality Metrics** are quantitative measures that help in evaluating the quality of a software product or service.
+They provide insights into the software's performance, reliability, and efficiency, helping in identifying potential issues and improving the overall quality of the product.
+These metrics are used to assess the quality of a software product or service.

+Software quality metrics are important for measuring:

+1. Software Performance
+2. Planning work items
+3. Measuring Productivity
+4. Debugging
+5. Estimating Software Costs

+**Characteristics of Software Quality Metrics:**

+- **Simple and Computable:** Metrics should be simple and easy to understand.
+They should be computable, allowing for easy calculation and analysis.
+- **Consistent and Unambiguous:** Metrics should be consistent and unambiguous, ensuring that they are interpreted the same way by everyone.
+- **Use consistent units:** Metrics should use consistent units of measurement to ensure accurate comparisons.
+- **Independent:** Metrics should be independent of the software's size, complexity, programming language and other factors.

+There are two main types of software quality metrics:

+1. **Product Metrics:** These metrics focus on the characteristics of the software product itself, such as its size, complexity, and performance.
+They are used to assess the quality of the software product.
+The 2 important product metrics are:
+   - **Size and Complexity:** These metrics measure the size and complexity of the software product.
+They include metrics like lines of code, number of functions and cyclomatic complexity.
+   - **Quality and Reliability:** These metrics measure the quality and reliability of the software product.
+They include metrics like defect density, failure rate and mean time between failures.

+2. **Process Metrics:** These metrics focus on the software development process, such as the time taken to complete a task or the number of defects found during testing.
+They are used to assess the quality of the software development process.
+Some important process metrics are:
+   - **Productivity:** These metrics measure the productivity of the software development process.
+They include metrics like lines of code per hour, number of defects per hour and number of tasks completed per hour.
+   - **Efficiency:** These metrics measure the efficiency of the software development process.
+They include metrics like defect removal efficiency, defect detection rate and defect containment efficiency.

+### Correctness - Defects per KLOC (Thousand Lines of Code)
+Correctness measures the software's accuracy and absence of defects.
+Defects per KLOC (Defects per Thousand Lines of Code) is a metric that quantifies the number of defects discovered per 1000 lines of code.
+It helps assess the software's reliability by evaluating the density of defects found during development or testing stages.
+The formula is:

+$$\text{Defects per KLOC} = \frac{\text{Total Defects}}{\text{Total Lines of Code (in thousands)}}$$

+This metric aids in understanding the software's robustness, guiding improvement efforts, and providing a benchmark for quality levels.

+### Maintainability - Mean Time to Change (MTTC)
+Maintainability assesses the ease with which software can be modified or enhanced.
+Mean Time to Change (MTTC) measures the average time required to implement changes or modifications in the software.
+It represents the software's adaptability to alterations and enhancements.
+The formula for MTTC is:

+$$\text{MTTC} = \frac{\text{Total Time for Changes}}{\text{Number of Changes}}$$

+A lower MTTC implies better maintainability, indicating that modifications can be implemented swiftly and efficiently.

+### Integrity - Threat Probability and Security
+Integrity in software refers to its reliability and trustworthiness concerning threats and security vulnerabilities.
+It can be quantified by combining Threat Probability and Security measures.
+Assuming Threat is the probability of an attack occurring within a given time frame and Security as the software's resilience, the integrity formula can be represented as:

+$$\text{Integrity} = \sum (1 - (\text{Threat} \times (1 - \text{Security})))$$

+This formula calculates the overall integrity by summing the probability of not being attacked (1 - Threat * (1 - Security)) for different threats and security measures.

+### Usability - Defect Removal Efficiency (DRE)
+Usability evaluates how user-friendly and efficient the software is.
+Defect Removal Efficiency (DRE) measures the effectiveness of defect identification before and after software delivery.
+It's calculated using the formula:

+$$\text{DRE} = \frac{\text{Errors found before delivery}}{\text{Errors found before delivery + Defects found before delivery}}$$

+A higher DRE indicates better usability, signifying that a greater proportion of errors and defects were identified and resolved before software delivery, enhancing its usability for end-users.